Shadota/SillyTavern-Context-Truncator/README.md

-# SillyTavern Context Truncator
+# SillyTavern Context Truncator with Summarization

-Batch-based context truncation to prevent cache invalidation when using LLMs with caching support.
+Intelligent context management with AI-powered summarization and batch-based truncation to prevent cache invalidation when using LLMs with caching support.

 ## Purpose

 When using LLMs with caching (like Claude), removing messages one-by-one invalidates the cache on every generation, causing slower responses and higher costs.
+This extension intelligently manages context by:

+1. **Summarizing** older messages using AI to preserve narrative continuity
-This extension removes messages in fixed batches, minimizing cache invalidation while keeping context under control.
+2. **Truncating** in fixed batches to minimize cache invalidation

-**Note:** The target context size is approximate and may vary by ±10% due to batch-based truncation.
-This is intentional to preserve cache efficiency.
+3. **Targeting** a specific context size for predictable behavior

 ## How It Works

 1. **Monitors** the previous prompt size using SillyTavern's raw context API
 2. **Detects** when the context exceeds your target size
+3. **Summarizes** older messages using AI (optional but recommended)
-3. **Removes** N messages at once (batch truncation)
+4. **Removes** N messages at once (batch truncation) from active context
-4. **Continues** removing batches until context is back under target
+5. **Injects** summaries as extension prompts to maintain narrative continuity
-5. **Preserves** a minimum number of recent messages for safety
+6. **Preserves** a minimum number of recent messages for safety
+7. **Tracks** actual prompt size and displays accuracy metrics

 ## Installation